zerowidth/golem/README.md

-# Golem: a Minecraft Alpha proxy and bot
+# Golem: a Minecraft Beta proxy and bot

 ## Synopsis

-Golem is a transparent proxy and bot for Minecraft Alpha Survival Multiplayer.
+Golem is a transparent proxy and bot for Minecraft Beta Survival Multiplayer.
 It is a tool, not a weapon, so be nice.

 ## Requirements